 But they went too far.
 They ended up throwing out the basics of teaching a solid curriculum.
 They realise this now – if one is to read between the lines of the new Curriculum and Assessment Policy Statement (CAPS).
 But CAPS does not go far enough.

 It’s time to turn the page on our two most recent and failed eras of education.
-Continue reading
+Keep reading

 Over the next week or so I am focusing on education.
 As a teacher and political writer, I have some ideas on how to fix our country’s shameful blight, and I am going to share three pieces on this issue over the next few days.